Temporary measures to reunite families of Indigenous people separated by Canada’s border

 You’ll get an approval letter that says you’re allowed to work or study in Canada.
 This letter is called the port of entry letter of introduction.
 This letter is not your work permit or study permit.
 You’ll get those documents when you arrive at the Canadian border.

-If you need an eTA
+If your family member needs an eTA

 When you travel to Canada, be prepared to bring the following: